Monash Rural Health Bendigo

 Year 5D/final year

 Final year Monash students complete six six-week rotations.
-The six rotations consist of five core rotations (aged care, emergency medicine, medicine, surgery and speciality).
+The year includes five core rotations: aged care, emergency medicine, medicine, surgery and speciality.
+Rotations in Bendigo are based at Bendigo Health.

 - emergency medicine